wikimedia/machinelearning-liftwing-inference-services/src/models/revise_tone_task_generator/README.md

 The Tone Suggestion Generator is a streaming application in Lift Wing that sources page_change events and updates the necessary systems for downstream use.
 To learn more about the use-case, please visit the (Phabricator page.)[https://phabricator.wikimedia.org/T408538]

 1. Consumes events: `mediawiki.page_change.v1`
-2. Filters the articles to a selected group of article topics.
-Topics are retrieved by querying article topic model on LiftWing.
-3. Splits the article into paragraphs and runs tone check inference on each paragraph.
+2. Splits the article into paragraphs and runs tone check inference on each paragraph.
-4. Paragraphs with tone check issues are saved into Cassandra table.
+3. Paragraphs with tone check issues are saved into Cassandra table.
-5. We update the search weighed tags by emitting events: `mediawiki.cirrussearch.page_weighted_tags_change.v1`
+4. We update the search weighed tags by emitting events: `mediawiki.cirrussearch.page_weighted_tags_change.v1`

 ## Local Cassandra setup